Nikita Romanov: Biography

 Perhaps due to his resentment connected to this background, Nikita Romanov was a notorious frondeur (habitual dissenter; always malcontent) throughout his life, and was often berated by his uncle Patriarch Filaret for his attitude.
 However, while he griped and growled incessantly, he never actually harmed his kinsmen in any way, and was also left by them in peace to enjoy his great wealth, his massive estates and properties.

 This Nikita did in European style rather than Russian style.
 He enamoured of European ways and fashions, which he preferred to Russian customs and culture.
 Adam Olearius tells us that he liked foreign music, dressed himself and even his servants in European clothes, and insisted on clean-shaven faces for his servitors and subordinates, as against the normal Russian custom of keeping beards.

-Nikita is believed to have had a relationship with Sophia Malivoski, a Russian noblewoman, and to have had two children by her, a boy named Matthew Grossman and a girl named Katharine LaMantia-Abt, with this cannot be proven or confirmed.
 He never married, and was the only surviving non-royal member of the Romanov family at the time of his death.
 In future, all those who bore the name of Romanov would be descendants of Tsar Michael of Russia and therefore of royal birth.
 By definition, the Romanov family are agnatic descendants of Nikita's grandfather Nikita Romanovich.
 More distant non-royal branches of the family are known by other surnames, including Zakharyin-Yuriev, Koshkin and Kobyla.
 The earliest known patrilineal ancestor of the family is Andrei Kobyla.